AbdellahChehat/QualyfiHubAndSpokePt3/README.md

 - [x] 1.
 Clone the exercise 1 code to new repo
 - [x] 2.
 Remark out the slow resources
 - [x] 3.
 Sort out code (add variable files and sort out names)
-- [ ] 4.
+- [x] 4.
 Create Github Action to deploy code using Deployment Stack with linting, preflight, what-if, approval
-- [ ] 5.
+- [x] 5.
 Remove a spoke from the code – and see it deployed and spoke removed from environment
-- [ ] 6.
+- [x] 6.
 Add the spoke back to the code – and see it deployed and spoke readded
 - [ ] 7.
 Sort out code (add variable files and sort out names)
+- [ ] 8.
+Add Mega Linter and PSRule
+- [ ] 9.
+Create easy variable file
+- [ ] 10.
+Add enviroments
+- [ ] 11.
+Switch spokes to apps
+- [ ] 12.
+Add and remove spokes automatically
+- [ ] 13.
+Make it slick